 The scholarship is awarded to minority nominees who have demonstrated a need and a willingness to continue an educational mission toward a college education or graduate training related to a career in the criminal justice field.

 All nominees must describe in a short essay (250 words, double-spaced) their reflections on the ideals and philosophies of Dr. Martin Luther King, and how they have [...]
 More

-The Middle Tennessee Chapter of the Association of Certified Fraud Examiners is awarding scholarships to outstanding Middle Tennessee students pursuing a degree in business, criminal justice, information technology, or a law-related major.
-One scholarship in the amount of $1,500 and five (5) scholarships in the amount of $1,000 will be awarded.
+The Middle Tennessee Chapter of the Association of Certified Fraud Examiners is awarding scholarships to outstanding Middle Tennessee* students pursuing a degree in business, criminal justice, information technology, or a law-related major.
+One scholarship, the Donna Crutcher Memorial Scholarship, in the amount of $2,500, one scholarship in the amount of $2,000, one scholarship in the amount of [...]
+More

 The National Black Police Association is seeking to enhance higher education opportunities for high school seniors who are of good character and who are a U.S. citizen.
 A 500-word essay and recommendations must accompany the scholarship application.
 For more information or to apply, please visit the scholarship provider's [...]
 More

 The Nellie Martin Carman Scholarship is available to graduating seniors from public high schools in King, Pierce, and Snohomish counties in Washington state.
 Application forms are only available through these high schools and candidates for the scholarship are nominated by their school each year.
 Scholarships are renewable for four years of college in the state of Washington.
 Music, sculpture, [...]
 More